Whoever controls the record

 Three witnesses confirm the moment

-A mathematical fingerprint is sent simultaneously to Hedera, Bitcoin via OpenTimestamps, and DigiCert RFC 3161.
+A mathematical fingerprint is sent simultaneously to Hedera, Bitcoin via OpenTimestamps, and an independent RFC 3161 timestamp authority.
 Three systems that have never shared infrastructure.

 05